AkaashThawani/VsCode-Agent/readme.md

 # AgentDev-VSCode: An Autonomous AI Developer Agent for VS Code

+# Description

+An experimental VS Code extension that integrates an autonomous AI agent into your development workflow, allowing you to delegate coding tasks to an AI-powered pair programmer that analyzes codebases and executes changes.

+## Overview

 AgentDev is an experimental, proof-of-concept Visual Studio Code extension that integrates a powerful, autonomous AI agent directly into your development workflow.
 The agent is designed to understand high-level software development tasks, reason about an existing codebase, and execute the necessary steps to implement features, fix bugs, or perform refactoring.

 The agent operates on any cloned project within VS Code, acting as an AI-powered pair programmer that you can delegate tasks to.